 (CRA 1991)

-This act places the burden of proof back on employers and

-permits compensatory and punitive damages.
+The act that places the burden of proof back on employers and permits compensatory and punitive damages.

 disparate impact An unintentional disparity between the proportion of a protected group applying for a position and the proportion getting the job.